ligato/vpp-agent/README.md

 ![vpp agent](docs/imgs/vpp_agent.png "VPP Agent & its Plugins on top of cn-infra")

-Each (northboud) VPP API - L2, L3, ACL, ... - is implemented by a specific
+Each (northbound) VPP API - L2, L3, ACL, ... - is implemented by a specific
 VNF Agent plugin, which translates northbound API calls/operations into (southbound) low level VPP Binary API calls.
 Northbound APIs are defined using [protobufs][3], which allow for the same functionality to be accessible